mui/material-ui/CONTRIBUTING.md

 Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!

-## How to add a new demo in the documentation?
+## How to add a new demo in the documentation

-You need to **create** a new file and **modify** two files.
-For example, let say you want to add new demos for the buttons component, then you have to go through the following steps:
+If, for example, you want to add new demos for the button component, you have to take the following steps:

 #### 1. Add a new React component file under the related directory.